GRI GR1840 Oval Channel Magnet with Recessed Switch

 Integration & Compatibility

-Installation of the GR1840 requires coordination with door frame preparation and strike plate alignment.
-The recessed switch positioning must be carefully calibrated to ensure consistent door closure detection across temperature ranges and mechanical wear cycles.
-Integrators should plan for proper power distribution to the magnet circuit, including appropriate fusing and control relay logic to manage magnet energization in response to credential validation and unlock commands.
+Installation coordination is essential.
+Door frame preparation must account for proper strike plate alignment and recessed switch positioning to ensure consistent closure detection across temperature swings and mechanical wear.
+Integrators should plan power distribution carefully — the magnet circuit requires appropriate fusing and relay logic to energize the magnet only after credential validation and unlock commands are processed.
+Switch signal wiring should follow standard access control panel input conventions to avoid false alarms from intermittent contact or signal reflections.

 The GRI GR1840 arrives as a complete oval channel magnet assembly with integrated recessed switch, ready for frame mounting and electrical integration into your access control infrastructure.